What's New

 The Peace and Freedom Party has also endorsed the independent candidacy of

-In addition to those listed above, there are several P&F members who are
+In addition to those listed above, there are several P&F members who ran

-There will be twelve propositions on the statewide ballot November 4th,
+There were twelve propositions on the statewide ballot November 4th,

 numbered 1A and 2 through 12.
-The Peace and Freedom Party has taken positions
+The Peace and Freedom Party took positions

 in favor of Propositions 2 and 5 and against Propositions 3, 4, 6, 7, 8, 9,